yzhou463/High-Performance-Computing/Proj2/README.md

 There are multiple header and .cpp files, your implementation will go into the following file:

-- `solver.cpp`: Implement the sequential algorithm for nqueen problem, the master and worker functions for parallel nqueen according to the function declarations in `solver.h`
+- `solver.cpp`: Sequential algorithm for nqueen problem, the master and worker functions for parallel nqueen according to the function declarations in `solver.h`